ElucidataInc/polly-docs/docs/Scaling compute/Polly CLI.md

 <pre><code>polly files copy --workspace-id <workspaceid> --source <path/to/source/file> --destination <path/to/destination/file></code></pre>

 This command will copy an individual file from source to destination.
 The transfer can be from or to Polly Workspace depending on the source and destination defined.
-Workspace path should start with “*polly://*” followed by the directory structure within the Workspace.
+Workspace path should start with `polly://` followed by the directory structure within the Workspace.

 **Note:**

 *   If the path contains space in the folder names or file names, provide the entire path within double quotes (““).

-*   If you are within a Polly environment while accessing Polly CLI (like notebook or CLI job), workspace id can be auto-detected by passing --yes or -y in the command instead of --workspace-id parameter.
+*   If you are within a Polly environment while accessing Polly CLI (like notebook or CLI job), workspace id can be auto-detected by passing `--yes` or `-y` in the command instead of `--workspace-id` parameter.

 ##Docker Management